msupply-foundation/msupply_docs/content/notify/scheduled.md

 ## Scheduling the Notification

-To schedule the notification, you need to set a Starting From date, and a Repeat Interval.
+To schedule the notification, you need to set a `Starting From` datetime, and a `Repeat`` Interval.

 ![Scheduling the notification](/notify/images/image-4.png)

-The `Starting From` date and time that the first notification will be sent on.
+`Starting From` specifies the date and time that the first notification will be sent on.
 The repeat interval can be set to `Daily`, `Weekly` or `Monthly`.

 If `Monthly` is selected, and the `Starting From` date is the 31st of the month, the notification will be sent on the last day of every month, even if the month doesn't have 31 days.